 Mon.
 25 April 2022 - Guest Lecture – Dr Christian Ernsten.
 Location: Belle van Zuylenzaal UB, Time: 5-7pm (Amsterdam time).

 Mon.
 16 May, 2022 - Guest Lecture – Sophie Krier.
 Location: tbc, Time: 5-7pm (Amsterdam time).

 Mon.
 13 June 2022 - Reimagining and redirecting practices of walking through collaboration.
 Location: tbc, Time: 5-7pm (Amsterdam time).

 Coordinators: Prof. Dr Alice Twemlow, MSc Tânia A. Cardoso and MSc Fenna Smit.

 If you would like to join the research group network please contact Tânia, email@example.com.

-We look forward to seeing everyone at the first meeting!
+We look forward to seeing everyone !